 Brazilian attacker Hulk spent four hugely successful seasons in Portugal following a move from Japanese side Tokyo Verdy.

-In the summer of 2012, he made the move to Russia, signing for Zenit St Petersburg and has since enjoyed two moderately-successful seasons, securing consecutive second-placed league finishes and ending last term as Zenit's top scorer under the tutelage of former Porto boss Andre Villas-Boas.
+In the summer of 2012, he made the move to Russia, signing for Zenit St Petersburg and has since enjoyed three moderately-successful seasons, securing consecutive second-placed league finishes and ending last term as Zenit's top scorer under the tutelage of former Porto boss Andre Villas-Boas.

 Pepe – bought for €2m, sold for €30m